-Alpine terrain, cloud-capped peaks and untouched slopes await at Scandinavia’s most mountainous region, Jotunheimen - the home of the giants.
+Alpine terrain, cloud-capped peaks and untouched runs await in Scandinavia’s most mountainous region Jotunheimen - the home of the giants.

-The route includes five one-night sleep-overs across a selection of traditional (DNT) mountain cabins.
-Extending a friendly welcome and an authentic taste of mountain culture, many guests are surprised by the comfort and space on offer from the DNT accommodation.
+The route includes five sleep-overs across a selection of mountain cabins run by the DNT (the Norwegian Trekking Association).
+Extending a warm welcome and an authentic taste of mountain culture, many guests are surprised by the size and comfort offered by DNT accommodation.
+Jotunheimen also has a wide selection of full-service hotels and mountain lodges, so this region is a great option even if you are not ready to take on the Haute Route.

 Main ski touring season